IgniteUI/igniteui-docfx/en/components/select.md

 </igx-select>
 ```

-Another way to do it would be to simply pass in an array of the items that we want to display to the [*ngForOf*](https://angular.io/api/common/NgForOf) directive:
+Another way to do it would be to simply pass in a collection of the items that we want to display to the [*ngForOf*](https://angular.io/api/common/NgForOf) directive:
 ```html
 <igx-select [(ngModel)]="selected">
     <igx-select-item *ngFor="let item of items" [value]="item">